purescript-hyper/hyper/docs/use-cases.md

 ### Resource Routers

-The `resource` function creates a `PartialMiddleware` that tries to route HTTP requests to handlers in its resource.
+The `resource` function creates a `ResourceRouter` that tries to route HTTP requests to handlers in its resource.
 It should also add the application resources as a type in the components of the Conn, giving subsequent middleware access to that information. *The encoding of resource types in the Conn is NOT